How safe is the abortion pill?

 For other types of emergency contraception (like the copper IUD or ella morning-after pill), you need an appointment with or prescription from a Planned Parenthood health center or other health care provider.

-The expert nurses, doctors, and educators at your local Planned Parenthood health center can give you more information about how safe is the abortion pill including emergency contraception, and help you get the morning-after pill or copper IUD.
+The expert nurses, doctors, and educators at your local Planned Parenthood health center can give you more information about emergency contraception, and help you get the morning-after pill or copper IUD.

 We offer services in: